How to Do a WordPress Migration: 3 Easy Methods and the Best Plugins

 - Rating: 4.6/5

-All-In-One WP Migration is an easy solution to migrate your WordPress site.
-It lets you upload databases, media files, themes, and plugins to a new hosting server – no technical knowledge necessary.
+All-In-One WP Migration is an easy solution for migrating a WordPress site.
+It lets you upload databases, media files, themes, and plugins to a new hosting server – no technical knowledge is necessary.

 Various extensions are available to expand the plugin’s functionality, and they all come with premium customer support.
 For example, the Unlimited Extension removes the 512 MB import limit and supports WP-CLI commands.

-If you want to migrate your WordPress website to cloud storage services, the plugin offers cloud storage extensions starting at $99.
+If you want to migrate your WordPress website to cloud storage services, the plugin offers cloud storage extensions starting at $99/year.
 Some supported cloud storage services include Dropbox, Google Cloud Storage, and OneDrive.

 - Downloads: 1,000,000+